 All CADA personnel files are the property of CADA.
 An employee's permanent personnel file contains application materials, payroll records, performance appraisals, supervisory notes and records, and any administrative action related to the employee's employment.
-With the approval of their supervisor and Human Resources, employees may request materials be placed in their file.
+With the approval of their supervisor and Human Resources, employees may request materials be placed in their file

-Formatted: Font color: Auto Commented [A1]: SB 1343; SB 778 This file is maintained under the supervision of Human Resources.
+This file is maintained under the supervision of Human Resources.
 It is confidential, to the extent prescribed by state and federal law, and only those with the responsibility and the need to know will have access to it.